SenpaiYoshiko/apiscp-docs/docs/admin/Benchmarking.md

 |     15      |               175.89 | -0.73% |             5.685 |   0.73% |
 |     20      |               177.87 |  1.23% |             5.622 |  -1.11% |

-ApisCP uses NPROC + 2 workers per site.
-Typically this is sufficient for optimal throughput except in high latency environments.
-PHP requests operate synchronously, which means the workers is only freed to handle a new request at the conclusion of the previous request.
-Theoretically, in the above benchmark, PHP could serve ~170 concurrent users per second with 4 PHP-FPM workers assuming a uniform distribution or 14.6 million pageviews per day.
-Often these figures are much lower in real-world, hampered by network latency both on the request and response.
+ApisCP uses NPWOC + 2 wowkews pew site.
+Typicawwy this is sufficient fow optimaw thwoughput except in high watency enviwonments.
+PHP wequests opewate synchwonuuswy, which means da wowkews is onwy fweed to handwe a new wequest at da concwusion of da pwevious wequest.
+Theoweticawwy, in da above benchmawk, PHP couwd sewve ~170 concuwwent usews pew second with 4 PHP-FPM wowkews assuming a unifowm distwibution ow 14.6 miwwion pageviews pew day.
+Often these figuwes awe much wowew in weaw-wowwd, hampewed by netwowk watency both on da wequest and wesponse. xD